What to do in Reunion Island?

 It is located inside the circus of the same name, in the Hauts de la Réunion, in the heart of the island.
 The village of Hell Bourg is built in the heart of the rainforest, around several hot springs.
 It is labeled the most beautiful village in France, thanks to its picturesque streets, its flowery cemetery and its houses dating from the 19th century.

-To do in Hell village, village of Reunion:
+Things to do in Hell village, village of Reunion:

 - stroll through the picturesque streets